knative/func/docs/guides/templates.md

 In addition to example implementations, a template includes a `func.yaml` which includes metadata about the Function.
 By default this is populated with things like the new Function's name.
 It also includes a reference to the specific tooling which compiles and packages the Function into its deployable form.
 This is called the Builder.
 By customizing this metadata, it is more than just a template; it is referred to as a Language Pack.
 See [Project Configuration with func.yaml](func_yaml.md).

-A Language Pack can support additional function signatures and can fully cusstomize the environment of the final running Function.
+A Language Pack can support additional function signatures and can fully customize the environment of the final running Function.
 For more information see the [Language Pack Guide](language-packs.md).